iqis/iqis/content/vitae.md

 - Database schema and data migration plans with MS SQL Server
 - Client-specific ETL pipelines & automation, quality assurance routines and dashboards on Tableau Server
-- Data encapsulation and versioning solution for preprocessing and exploratory analysis, with R6
+- Data encapsulation and versioning solution for preprocessing and exploratory analysis
 - Update and operationalize marketing mix model built with MCMC